qqwerty222/jenkins-datadog/README.md

 ## NAT network configuration
 NAT network means that VirtualBox creates dedicated network for your VMs, but with your host as gateway.
-To redirect ssh to one of VMs use set up port forwarding for your NAT network
+To redirect ssh connections to one of VMs set up port forwarding in your NAT network

 ### Port forwarding scheme
 | Name            | Protocol   | Host IP | Host Port | Guest IP  | Guest Port |